imuze/jslate/source/index.md

 </aside>

 <aside class="success">
-Remember — a happy kitten is an iMuze kitten!
+Remember — Results may vary according to your authentication scope !
 </aside>
 # Songs

-## createSongInput
+## Createa a song